paul-hammant/tbd/content/observed-habits/index.md

 with.
 Allow does come with responsibilities and checks.
 The former is to standards, and the checks are by the CI server, and by humans who should honor to do a speedy code review.
 That last, for the highest performing teams, means as soon as the proposed commit is ready.

+## Always Release Ready

+TODO

+## This vertical slices

+Where possible stories or tasks that has been pulled from the backlog should be achievable by a developer or pair of developers in a short period of time, and in a small amount of commits.
+They should also transcend all the apparent tiers of the stack, and not have to jump between developers with specialized knowledge in order to be able to completed.
+The Agile industry donates the INVEST{{< ext url="https://en.wikipedia.org/wiki/INVEST_(mnemonic)" >}} principle as well as "Thin Vertical Slices"{{< ext url="http://www.scruminc.com/wp-content/uploads/2015/06/User-Stories-2.0.pdf" >}} for this purpose, and that are great enables of high throughput commits to the trunk, and always being release ready.